 CRC 1283: Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications

-Randomness (or noise) is a common characteristic of many mathematical models in the above fields; the underlying structures (e.g. of the underlying state spaces or the observables) are of low regularity.
+Randomness (or noise) is a common characteristic of many mathematical models in the above fields; the underlying structures (e.g. state spaces or observables) are of low regularity.
 The CRC is devoted to the deep analysis of both the “bad” and the “good” features of randomness and noise, and to exploiting the underlying (albeit) low regularity structures.
-Usually, noise comes into a model as a nuisance, destroying, for example, the possibility of an exact (that is, deterministic) description of the dynamics of a system.
-In this case, noise is treated as a random term subsuming influences that are generically impossible to quantify, for example because they are caused by strong disorder or by the many-particle nature of the problem.
+On the one hand, noise comes into a model as a nuisance, destroying the possibility of a deterministic description of the dynamics.

 Another example for “bad” randomness is the lack of information about probability distributions when modeling financial markets; such model “uncertainty” is considered generic and has to be “tamed”.

 On the other hand, randomness does have definite advantages, and techniques to exploit low regularity are being developed.
 E.g. in the presence of “sufficient” noise, ill-defined deterministic dynamics turn into well-defined mathematical objects.

 The focal points for future research will be: Rough state spaces and diverse geometry, restricted versus unrestricted uniqueness and regularization by noise, robust economics and strategic aspects of investment under uncertainty, fluctuating hydrodynamics and stochastic fluid dynamics, and universality in higher dimensions.

 Thus, the CRC will focus on “taming uncertainty” and “profiting from randomness and low regularity”.
 It aims at developing the underlying concepts and theory, and at their application to long-standing open problems in economics and the natural sciences.